-The expertise and the services that Vikan provides have long been recognised by large food and beverage groups in Europe.
+The expertise and the services that Vikan provides have long been recognized by large food and beverage groups in Europe.
 We regularly support them in dealing with new cleaning challenges.

 At the core of this sustained activity, I have recently noticed that Vikan is moving in two directions.
-Firstly, we are supporting increasing numbers of smaller regional organisations that are committed to maintaining control of their financial frameworks, and that are capable of meeting demands from both retailers and consumers in favour of more local production.
+Firstly, we are supporting increasing numbers of smaller regional organizations that are committed to maintaining control of their financial frameworks, and that are capable of meeting demands from both retailers and consumers in favor of more local production.

-Secondly, Vikan is moving towards the globalisation of its services.
-Large food and beverage groups are currently moving more and more towards integrated and standardised hygiene standards.
+Secondly, Vikan is moving towards the globalization of its services.
+Large food and beverage groups are currently moving more and more towards integrated and standardized hygiene standards.
 They want to be able to benefit from Vikan services all over the world, involving many different challenges and country-specific conditions.
 This is driving Vikan to reinvent itself.

 If you would like to know more about Vikan services, feel free to contact me at the following address: email@example.com